Azerbaijan

 [ about risk levels ]

+No new foreign airspace warnings were issued for Armenia or Azerbaijan as a result of this recent flare-up in hostilities.
 Several foreign airspace warnings for Armenia or Azerbaijan were withdrawn at the end of the war in 2020.
-Following recent events in Sep 2022, only Canada has issued a new airspace warning (for both countries) advising caution due to potential risk from anti-aviation weaponry and military ops.
+Following brief clashes in Sep 2022, only Canada issued a new airspace warning (for both countries) advising caution due to potential risk from anti-aviation weaponry and military ops.

 The primary risk is from any further large-scale ceasefire violations involving missiles or anti-aircraft weaponry, which may present a risk to overflights in the border region.